 How to apply

-You can apply for a subsidy from 1 January until 28 February 2022, Central European Time!
-DUS-I will implement the Tel mee met Taal (Count on skills) subsidy scheme.
+You can apply for a subsidy from 1 January until 28 February 2023, Central European Time.
+DUS-i will implement the Tel mee met Taal (Count on skills) subsidy scheme.
 Read more about the scheme on their website, or go there to submit your application.
-DUS-I’s contact details are also listed on their website, should you have any questions.
-The full Tel mee met Taal (Count on skills) subsidy scheme for 2021-2024 can be found in the Government Gazette.
+DUS-i’s contact details are also listed on their website, should you have any questions.

 New round, new opportunities

-Would you also like to apply for a subsidy to fund a project in or after 2022 to prevent or reduce low-literacy?
+Would you like to apply for a subsidy to fund a project in or after 2023 to prevent or reduce low-literacy?
 Subscribe to our (Dutch) newsletter if you want to stay informed about application deadlines and any other relevant updates.